ralismark/vimfiles/README.md

 - [How I Use Vim #1: Core Editor Functionality](https://www.ralismark.xyz/posts/how-i-use-vim-1)
 - [How I Use Vim #2: Plugins](https://www.ralismark.xyz/posts/how-i-use-vim-2)

+## "Where is the vimrc"

+I'm trying something a bit different with it.
+Instead of a monolithic file, I've split the init bits over several files in `init/` for organisation.
+The `init.lua` simply runs them all in order.

 ## Regular (Hosted) Installation

 For this, clone/symlink the repository to `~/.config/nvim`.